egaxegax/dbcartajs/README.md

 ## Usage

-Simply download, unpack and open index.html in any browser with HTML5 support.
+Simply download, unpack and open index.html from demo folder in any browser with HTML5 support.
 Controls:
  * drag to move in lonlat, mercator projections;
  * left click to center point if mouse drag unavailable (on Tablet PC) ;